Banoffee Protein Mousse Pie

 - In a mixing bowl combine the dry ingredients

-- Add the oil, almond extract, and maple sirup to the dry ingredients.
+- Add the oil, almond extract, and maple syrup to the dry ingredients.
 Mix well until a sticky dough forms.

-- Press the dough into the bottom of a springform pan, which you have lined with baking parchment.
+- Press the dough into the bottom of your prepared springform pan.

 - Bake the crust in the preheated oven for about 14-18 minutes, or until it turns golden brown.
 Turn once if your oven bakes unevenly.